Recognize it. Report it. Stop it.

 - Review the reports carefully and look for inquiries you didn’t initiate, accounts you didn’t open and unexplained debts.

 Contact the proper authorities.
 File a report with your local police department.
-Keep a copy of the police report and pass along the report number and officer name to Libro, credit card companies, and other creditors you deal with.
+Keep a copy of the police report and provide the report number and officer name to Libro, credit card companies, and any additional financial institutions affected.

 Report the fraud to the Canadian Anti-Fraud Centre: